 In addition to keeping the paperwork all in one place, I have found a few other perks to keeping my medical billing organized in this way:

-- LOOMING BILLS – Since I highlight my EOBs as the bills come in, I know at a glance which bills are still “out there” because they are not highlighted.
+Since I highlight my EOBs as the bills are paid, I know at a glance which bills are still “out there” because they are not highlighted.
 For example, there was a little glitch in the coding for my mastectomy, so the hospital didn’t send me the bill for a LONG time.
 But I could see on my EOB what the amount would eventually be once the hospital took care of the glitch, and I was reminded every time I looked through my binder that I had this large amount looming.
 This helped me plan our budget accordingly.